 Cello Pegs: Cello pegs that have been roughly fitted or poorly fitted can cause problems with the pegs slipping or sticking, making tuning troublesome.

 We start fitting or refitting the cello’s pegs by reshaping the ebony cello pegs to an exact taper.
 With geared pegs, we don’t alter the taper as they are manufactured to a specific taper already.
 Adjusting the taper of a geared peg would damage the peg.
 We then ream the peg holes in the cello’s pegbox to that same taper, usually 1:25.
 The amount we ream out dictates the distance between the pegbox and the peghead.
 With both ebony and geared pegs, we then alter the length of the peg by cutting the excess protruding peg shaft from the other side of the pegbox and finish the peg ends to give a pleasing finish.
+We also sell and fit cello pegs to customer’s instruments, not just the ones we sell or hire out.

 Top Nut: The Top Nut is the piece of ebony that the strings travel over before the fingerboard, and it creates the top of the stop length.
 We reshape the Top Nut to set the correct height and string spacing.
 We carefully create the groves in the Top Nut to fit the strings that we fit the cello.
 The strings shouldn’t be pinched, and only 50% of the string’s diameter should be sitting into the groove.
 Poorly fitted Top Nuts are a prevalent cause of string breakages and strings that sit too far into the groove can mute the cello.